telerik/ajax-docs/controls/editor/managing-content/editable-and-non-editable-areas.md

 ---
 title: Editable and Non-Editable Areas
 page_title: Editable and Non-Editable Areas | RadEditor for ASP.NET AJAX Documentation
-description: Editable and Non-Editable Areas
+description: How to implement editable and non-editable arwas in RadEditor
 slug: editor/managing-content/editable-and-non-editable-areas
 tags: editable,and,non-editable,areas
 published: True